signature-opensource/CK-DeviceModel/CK.DeviceModel/Device/README.md

 ## Configuration

-Device are instantiated with an initial configuration and can be reconfigured at any time.
+Devices are instantiated with an initial configuration and can be reconfigured at any time.
 [DeviceConfiguration](../DeviceConfiguration.cs) are basic, Poco-like, mutable objects that must be binary serializable.
 Thanks to the binary serialization, Configuration can be deep cloned: we use this to isolate the actual running configuration (that can be accessed through the protected `CurrentConfiguration` property from device's code) and the device's publicly exposed `ExternalConfiguration` that is an independent clone.